 Dr. Milgrim, who was voted by his peers for more than 10 years as one of NJ’s Top Doctors, as well as his caring staff, will be delighted to meet you, examine your skin and facial muscles, suggest a surgical plan to match your goals and answer any question you may have.
 Please contact us

 today for a complimentary consultation.
 We often see NJ patients who come to our Teaneck office from Englewood, Fort Lee, and Westwood.

 Based in Bergen County, Dr. Milgrim frequently sees patients who come from surrounding communities, including Fort Lee, Westwood, Englewood, and Teaneck.
 In addition, patients often travel from further away to work with one of the leading eyelid surgeons in New Jersey.

 Am I a good candidate for eyelid surgery?

-If you are a healthy individual with excess skin or fat around the eyes, you may be a good candidate for an eyelid surgery.
+If you are a healthy individual with excess skin or fat around the eyes, you may be a good candidate for eyelid surgery.
 In many cases, droopy eyelids are associated with the natural aging process; however, weary-looking eyes is not necessarily age-related.
 Younger individuals can have weary-looking eyes due to a genetic predisposition–and can benefit from eyelid surgery.
-During a consultation, Dr. Milgrim will evaluate your eyes and determine if a blepharoplasty is right for you.
+During a consultation, Dr. Milgrim will evaluate your eyes and determine if blepharoplasty is right for you.